bjdash/apic-docs/tester/make-an-api-call.md

 for content types other than x-www-form-urlencoded and multipart/form-data, you can use raw type to send the data. you can select the content-type from the dropdown beside it \(JSON - application/json, XML - application/xml etc\) and enter the value in the editor below that.
 As described above you can use **Environments** or **apic's data generation API** for sending dynamic data.

-* **Sending random data with each call**
+* **Sending random data with each API call**

-To send random data each time you fire the request, you can use APIC's random data generation functions.
+To send random data each time you fire the request, you can use [APIC's random data generation functions](/tester/apic-apis-functions.md).

 ```js
 {
     "email":"{{apic.randomEmail()}}",